Buyer Fit Snapshot

 I flagged that balancing act during a redesign for a wearable tech brand, where one extra millimeter of cushioning meant the difference between a protected product and a ten-percent shipping premium during their March-to-May campaign.

-Hazards during transportation alter choices as well; a product moving through three climate zones may require moisture-resistant coatings, and a 48-inch e-commerce drop test following ISTA 3A ensures the packaging protects whatever is inside and reflects how much we’ve dialed in what is custom packaging solutions to withstand Pacific Northwest handling.
+Hazards during transportation alter choices as well; a product moving through three climate zones may require moisture-resistant coatings, and a 48-inch e-commerce drop test following ISTA 3A ensures the packaging protects whatever is inside and reflects how much we’ve dialed in what is Custom Packaging Solutions to withstand Pacific Northwest handling.

 I still grumble whenever an e-commerce drop test lands on a Friday afternoon, because nothing says “surprise” like discovering a new form of crushing right before the weekend and delaying the post-test memo till Monday.